-Within this zone, highly flammable vegetation shall be removed.
+Within this zone, dead, dying, invasive, poorly-maintained, and fire-prone vegetation shall be removed.
 This includes removing all standing dead trees and shrubs.
 All downed dead trees, tree branches, and shrubs shall also be removed if not yet decayed.
 All dead tree and shrub branches shall be removed.
 Trees shall generally be pruned up to a height of 10 feet, depending on tree species and understory conditions.
-Flammable shrub species which are not removed shall be thoroughly pruned.
+Fire-prone shrub species which are not removed shall be thoroughly pruned.

-Zone 2: Reduce Flammable Vegetation
+Zone 2: Reduced Fuel Zone

-Within this zone, flammable vegetation shall be reduced.
+Within this zone, dead, dying, invasive, poorly-maintained, and fire-prone vegetation shall be reduced.
 Trees and shrubs shall be selectively pruned to reduce flammable parts, such as low-hanging or dead branches.
 Dead vegetation shall also be selectively removed within this wider zone.
 To adequately protect the parcel from wildfire risk, selective clearing and thinning of existing vegetation to create well-separated groupings of plantings may be necessary.